People who are immunocompromised (have weak immune systems)

-People with weakened immune systems are more likely to get COVID-19 than people with normal immune systems.
-And if they get infected they are more likely to get seriously ill and to spread the virus to others.
+They are more likely to get COVID-19 than people with normal immune systems.
+And if they get infected, they are more likely to get seriously ill and to spread the virus to others.
 In addition, some people who are moderately or severely immunocompromised don’t build enough protection from the standard vaccine schedule.

 - Been receiving active cancer treatment for tumors or cancers of the blood